 Purpose: Get one or more values addressed by the given path.

-The client MAY have to obtain an authorization token before being able to access the values.
-If the server is able to satisfy the request it MUST return a success response.
-If the server is unable to fulfil the request, then the server MUST return an error response.
+The client MAY have to obtain an authorization token before accessing the requested values.
+If the server successfully processes the request, it MUST return a success response.
+If the server fails to fulfill the request, then the server MUST return an error message.

 Arguments, of which path is mandatory:

-• path The path as defined in VSS to one or more nodes in the VSS tree.
+• path The VSS-defined path to a node in the VSS tree.

-• filter Additional information defining the requested data.
+• filter Additional parameters to refine the requested data.

 • authorization The authorization token.